pelavarre/byoverbs/futures.md

 demos/morse.py - take . - Space/Return as input to show all matches, then less matches
 demos/rpn.py

+test Paste at Windows
+    does it all come through as single Keystrokes in the same millisecond?

 list deffed by Py File and not mentioned by that same Py File

 import the ByoTools, don't just copy-edit fragments?